danielriverolosa/beautiful-jekyll/aboutme.md

 In addition to computer science I have other passions such as Astronomy, Philosophy and the struggle for a free world in which each individual can be treated as deserves.

-If you want to talk to me about any topic you can do it via [Twitter](https://www.twitter.com/DAN1ELRL) or by sending me an [email](danielrl.drl@protonmail.com),  I am happy to answer you about whatever you need.
+If you want to talk to me about anything, you can do it via [Twitter](https://www.twitter.com/DAN1ELRL) or [Linkedin](https://es.linkedin.com/in/danielriverolosa) or by sending me an [Email](danielrl.drl@protonmail.com),  I am happy to answer you about whatever you need.

 > We shouldn't be looking for heroes, we should be looking for good ideas.
 >